etiennestuder/gradle-jooq-plugin/README.md

 You can find more details about the actual jOOQ source code generation in the [jOOQ documentation](http://www.jooq.org/doc/latest/manual/code-generation).

-The jOOQ plugin is hosted on the [Gradle Plugin Portal](https://plugins.gradle.org/plugin/nu.studer.jooq).
+The jOOQ plugin is hosted at the [Gradle Plugin Portal](https://plugins.gradle.org/plugin/nu.studer.jooq).

 ## Build scan